mplanchard/2d_arrays/README.md

-All of the solutions here make use of a correspondence between the 2D array and the x-y coordinate system to collect the points in the array into a hash map, keyed by their x-intercept values.
+All of the solutions here make use of a correspondence between the 2D array and the x-y coordinate system to collect the points in the array into a hash map, keyed by their y-intercept values.

 This is a nice solution, because it's relatively easy to convert the 2D array into a 2D array of coordinate points.
 If we imagine a 2D